Safeguarding

 Training

-• All staff and Trustee’s complete Level 3 child and adult Safeguarding and PREVENT e-learning
+- All staff and Trustees complete Level 2 child and adult Safeguarding and PREVENT e-learning

-• Designated Safeguarding Leads undertake Level 4 Safeguarding and PREVENT training
+- Designated Safeguarding Lead and safeguarding team undertake Level 3 Safeguarding and PREVENT training

 Organisational Representation